kyleosung/DS3ML3_Final_Project/README.md

 ```bash
 pip install -r installation/requirements.txt
 ```

+To train on a GPU (if available), please install Nvidia Cuda Toolkit.
+This software is available here: [Cuda Toolkit](https://developer.nvidia.com/cuda-toolkit).

 **2. Download the dataset.**

 To do this, please navigate to the [University of Toronto Computational Social Science Lab's Chess Database](https://csslab.cs.toronto.edu/datasets/#monthly_chess_csv) and click the links corresponding to each of the datasets January through December.